Adding Spack Support for a New Machine

 lapack: [cray-libsci@24.11.0]

-These scripts are also Jinja2 templates and can use the same conditional logic as the YAML files.
+Templates are Jinja2 files and can use the same conditional logic as YAML templates.

 Testing

-After adding or modifying YAML and shell script templates:
+After adding or modifying YAML templates (or an exceptional shell override):

-1. Use the make_spack_env or get_spack_script functions in mache.spack to generate and test the environment.
+1. Use make_spack_env or get_spack_script in mache.spack to generate and test the environment and load scripts.

 3. Build and run a simple test application to verify the environment.